King, UAE President Hold Meeting At Basman Palace

+Two leaders reiterate need to step up efforts to reach ceasefire in Gaza, protect civilians, guarantee aid delivery into strip They warn of repercussions of continuation of war on Gaza, worsening humanitarian catastrophe His Majesty stresses need for unaltered international community's support for UNRWA, commends UAE's efforts

-Amman, Feb.
-5 (Petra) His Majesty King Abdullah and United Arab Emirates President Sheikh Mohamed bin Zayed Al Nahyan on Monday held a meeting at Basman Palace, as part of their ongoing coordination and efforts to stop the war on Gaza.
+AMMAN - His Majesty King Abdullah and United Arab Emirates President Sheikh Mohamed Bin Zayed Al Nahyan on Monday held a meeting at Basman Palace, as part of their ongoing coordination and efforts to stop the war on Gaza.

-At the meeting, attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, His Majesty and Sheikh Mohamed reiterated the need to step up efforts to reach a ceasefire in Gaza and protect civilians, as well as guarantee the delivery of sufficient and sustainable humanitarian aid to the Strip.
+At the meeting, attended by HRH Crown Prince Hussein, His Majesty and Sheikh Mohamed reiterated the need to step up efforts to reach a ceasefire in Gaza and protect civilians, as well as guarantee the delivery of sufficient and sustainable humanitarian aid to the Strip, according to a Royal Court statement.

 The King and the UAE president warned of the repercussions of the continuation of the war on Gaza, and the worsening humanitarian catastrophe.

-The two leaders reaffirmed their complete support for the Palestinian people in gaining their legitimate rights, noting that the only way to ensure regional security and stability is by launching a political process that leads to a just and comprehensive settlement of the Palestinian issue, on the basis of the two-state solution.
+The two leaders reaffirmed their complete support for the Palestinian people in gaining their legitimate rights, noting that the only way to ensure regional security and stability is by launching a political process that leads to a just and comprehensive settlement of the Palestinian issue, on the basis of the two-state solution, the statement said.

 His Majesty stressed the need for the international community to maintain its support for UNRWA to enable it to continue providing its vital services, especially in light of the humanitarian catastrophe in Gaza.

-The King commended the UAE's efforts, led by Sheikh Mohamed, in supporting Gazans and providing uninterrupted humanitarian and medical aid, as well as working through diplomatic channels to reach a ceasefire.
+The King commended the UAE's efforts, led by Sheikh Mohamed, in supporting Gazans and providing uninterrupted humanitarian and medical aid, as well as working through diplomatic channels to reach a ceasefire, according to the statement.

 The meeting covered the historic ties between the two countries and peoples, as well as means of expanding cooperation in all fields.